rusic/documentation/widgets/v2/blog-post-list.md

 # Blog post list

-This widget is only compatible with BaseKit Editor **version 7.32 and above**.
+This widget is only compatible with Editor **version 7.32 and above**.

 **This widget will only work if the blog plugin is activated on the user account.** This widget will only work as expected in the ```blogpost.twig``` [page type](/templating/page-types/).
 Otherwise the engine will fallback to ```default.twig```.
 This widget will add a list of widgets to the page.
 The widget will feed off [plugin data](/data/) to populate itself.